EyasuTeshome/shifttracker/orientation/mod-0-welcome-to-your-first-day-in-the-intro-course.md

 ### Welcome to the Microverse Intro to Remote Web Development Course

 Welcome to Microverse!
 We are so happy to be able to welcome you to the course.
-It's a big step to explore new areas of learning and dream about improving your future, and we're so glad to be on the journey with you!
+It's a big step to explore coding as a career path and dream about improving your future, and we're so glad to be on the journey with you!

 Learning to code as a beginner is a long journey, and we've had many students walk the path successfully already.
 Amr, one of our students in the Full-Stack program, recently gave this advice to new students.
 Please watch his video below.